markjhku/laser_calibration/docs/index.rst

     mirror = Mirror(move_mirror_function)

-where move_mirror_function is the function handle for moving mirror position.
-In simulation mode, one can simply do
+where `move_mirror_function` is the function handle for moving mirror position.
+In simulation mode, one needs not supply this function, and to instantiate a `Mirror` object, can simply do

     mirror = Mirror()

-Position can be obtained/set using the position property.
+Position can be obtained/set using the `position` property.
 E.g.

     mirror.position = 0.1

 Will set mirror to position 0.1.
 Mirror position can be between -1 to 1.
-Running
+Subsequently, running

     mirror.position

-Will then return 0.1, the last mirror position.
+In this case will return the value `0.1`, the last mirror position.

-LaserCalibrationSystem module
+LaserCalibrationSystem class
 -------
 This is the center piece of the codebase.
-An instance of LaserCalibrationSystem involves a set of Mirror instances, and an ion_response_function that measures the response from ions (number of photons).
+An instance of `LaserCalibrationSystem` involves a set of `Mirror` instances, and an `ion_response_function` that measures the response from ions (number of photons).

 To import, run

     from laser_calibration.laser_calibration_system import LaserCalibrationSystem

-To initiate, you must provide an ion_response_function.
+To initiate, you must provide an `ion_response_function`.
 This would be the function that shoots the laser and measure number of photons.
-For simulation, see examples such as \examples\simulatiON-laser_calibration_system.2d.py.

 To initiate run,